Bacorn42/CC-TSP/README.md

 # CC - TSP
-This is an ugly TSP solver for Chip's Challenge.
-It supports only floor, walls, chips, player, and exit.
-Instructions are written on the side.
-Press the appropriate key and then click on a tile to change it.
+This is a TSP solver for Chip's Challenge.
+It currently supports only floor, walls, chips, player, and one exit.

 The program finds the solution using Simulated Annealing.
-The parameters are customizable.
+The parameters are customizable via sliders.